Object-Oriented Dynamics Learning through Multi-Level Abstraction: Introduction

-To address these limitations, this paper presents a novel self-supervised, object-oriented dynamics learning framework, called \emph{Multi-level Abstraction Object-oriented Predictor} (MAOP).
+To address these limitations, we propose a novel three-level learning framework for self-supervised learning of object-oriented dynamics model, called \emph{Multi-level Abstraction Object-oriented Predictor} (MAOP).
 This framework simultaneously learns disentangled object representations and predicts object motions conditioned on their historical states, their interactions to other objects, and an agent's actions.
 To reduce the complexity of such concurrent learning and improve sample efficiency, MAOP employs a three-level learning architecture from the most abstract level of motion detection, to dynamic instance segmentation, and to dynamics learning and prediction.
 A more abstract learning level solves an easier problem and has lower learning complexity, and its output provides a coarse-grained guidance for a less abstract learning level, improving its speed and quality of learning.

-This multi-level architecture is inspired by humans' multi-level motion perception from cognitive science studies \citep{johansson1975visual,lu1995functional,smith1998processing} and multi-level abstraction search in constraint optimization \citep{zhang2016co}.
+Specifically, we perform motion detection to detect proposal regions that potentially contain dynamic instances for the follow-up dynamic instance segmentation.
+Then we exploit spatial-temporal information of locomotion property and appearance patterns to capture coarse region proposals of dynamic instances.
+Finally we use them to guide the learning of the object representations and instance localization at the level of dynamics learning.
+This three-level architecture is inspired by humans' multi-level motion perception from cognitive science studies \citep{johansson1975visual,lu1995functional} and multi-level abstraction search in constraint optimization \citep{zhang2016co}.
 In addition, we design a novel CNN-based spatial-temporal relational reasoning mechanism for MAOP, which includes a Relation Net to reason about spatial relations between objects and an Inertia Net to learn temporal effects.
 This mechanism offers a disentangled way to handle physical reasoning in settings with partial observability.

 Our results show that MAOP significantly outperforms previous methods for learning dynamics models in terms of sample efficiency and generalization over novel settings with multiple controllable and uncontrollable dynamic objects and different object layouts.
 MAOP enables model learning from few interactions with environments and accurately predicting the dynamics of objects as well as raw visual observations in previously unseen environments.
 The learned dynamics model enables an agent to directly plan in unseen environments without retraining.
 In addition, MAOP learns disentangled representations and gains visually and semantically interpretable knowledge, including meaningful object masks, accurate object motions, disentangled relational reasoning process, and controllable factors.
 Last but not least, MAOP provides a general multi-level framework for learning object-based dynamics model from raw visual observations, offering opportunities to easily leverage well-studied object detection methods (e.g., Mask R-CNN \citep{he2017mask}) in the area of computer vision.